tonywong94/maskmoment/README.md

 # maskmoment
 Masked moments of radio data cubes, using a dilated masking approach.
+The basic idea is that the mask is produced from the cube itself, by taking a high significance contour (e.g. 4-sigma) and expanding it to a surrounding lower-significance contour (e.g. 2-sigma).
+User has the option to smooth the data (spatially and/or spectrally) before defining these contours, and to pad the mask by a certain number of pixels in all directions.
+An estimate of the noise at each location in the cube is needed, which can be provided from a different input cube, or can be calculated by the script from the data, optionally using a gain image.

 Based on idl_mommaps: https://github.com/tonywong94/idl_mommaps